sushantcode/self-fin/README.md

 - User can view all past data per category in an interactive manner using either table or graph to visualize their activities.
 - Use of graphical representation of financial activities gives user insight on how they are handling their daily financial activities.
 - User can also generate single report for their choices of categories for certain period of time and evalutes the trend in their financial activities like how much they spent and how much was the income at that period of time.
-- Now user can use the python script to parse their credit/debit cards statement which can be easily uploaded to the cloud after encryption.
+- Now user can use the python script to parse credit/debit cards statement and batch upload the data to the cloud after encryption.
 This will save time to upload indivial expense one by one.

 ## Author
-* **Gupta, Sushant** - *Core Team Member* - [Profile](https://github.com/sushantcode)
+* **Gupta, Sushant** - *Main Contributor* - [Profile](https://github.com/sushantcode)

+## Tech Stacks
+- ReactJS (Main web-app Library/Framework)
+- Python (Statement Parser)
+- AWS (Database)
+- Firebase (For deployment)
+- Github Action (For CI/CD)
+- Eslint and Prettier (Formatting)

 ## Available Scripts